ImoutoHeaven/alist-crypt-worker-client/README.md

 ## Endpoints

 - `GET /:path?sign=...` – primary entry point.
-When opened in a browser it renders a download dashboard (progress, speed, pause/resume, auto-retry).
-The page requests metadata via `/info` and decrypts the file locally before saving it to disk.
+When opened in a browser it renders a download dashboard (progress, speed, pause/resume, auto-retry) and establishes a WebSocket session automatically.
+- `GET /ws` – upgrades to a WebSocket connection.
+After sending an `init` message (`{ type: "init", path, sign }`) the Worker responds with metadata (`dataKey`, nonce, block sizes, etc.) and subsequently serves encrypted segments via binary frames.
+Supported commands include `segment` (start/continue a range), `cancel` (abort an in-flight range), and `ping`.
-- `GET /info?path=<path>&sign=<signature>` – returns metadata and a short-lived session id.
-The response includes `dataKey`, nonce, block sizes, and a Worker-relative download URL for encrypted bytes.
+- `GET /info?path=<path>&sign=<signature>` – compatibility endpoint returning metadata plus a short-lived session id for HTTP-based downloads.
-- `GET /fetch?session=<sessionId>` – streams encrypted content by proxying the upstream file.
+- `GET /fetch?session=<sessionId>` – compatibility endpoint that proxies encrypted content over HTTP.
 Accepts `Range` headers and mirrors relevant response headers while keeping upstream authorization details opaque.

-Example workflow:
+Example workflow (WebSocket):

-1. Client requests `/info` with the original file path and signed query.
-Save `dataKey`, `nonce`, `block_*` sizes, `size`, and `downloadUrl` from the JSON payload.
-2. Client issues one or more ranged requests to `downloadUrl` and decrypts blocks locally using the provided metadata.
-3. If the session expires or a `410` is returned, request `/info` again to refresh the metadata.
+1. Client connects to `/ws`, sends an `init` message with the signed path, and receives metadata (`dataKey`, nonce, block sizes, file size/name).
+2. Client sends `segment` commands (optionally in parallel) describing underlying offsets/lengths; the Worker replies with binary frames containing encrypted bytes for each segment id.
+3. Client decrypts segments locally and optionally sends `cancel` to pause/stop workers; if the connection closes the client simply reconnects and resumes requesting remaining segments.

 > ℹ️ The in-browser decryptor loads `tweetnacl` from the public CDN `https://cdn.jsdelivr.net`.
 Ensure outbound access to that domain is permitted, or vendor the asset if offline operation is required.

 ## Browser downloader

-The built-in front-end fetches metadata first, then performs a **four-threaded ranged download** of the encrypted payload, followed by client-side decryption and saving.
-Users can pause/resume while the download is in progress; each segment is retried up to three times (20 s backoff) and completed blocks are preserved between retries.
-If the Worker session expires, the page transparently refreshes the session and continues without losing progress.
-Because decryption happens after all segments are downloaded, browsers avoid CPU throttling issues previously observed inside Workers.
+The built-in front-end now maintains a single WebSocket to drive a **four-threaded segmented download**.
+Metadata exchange happens during the WebSocket handshake; encrypted segments stream back as binary frames, and the page decrypts everything locally before saving.
+Pause/resume triggers `cancel` messages for in-flight segments, retries are still capped at three attempts with 20 s backoff, and reconnection is handled automatically when the Worker signals a session expiry or the socket closes.
+Because decryption happens after all segments arrive, browsers avoid CPU throttling issues previously observed inside Workers.

 ## Development